avantassel/airbits/README.md

 ## TODO

-- Add GPS module to send lat/lng in order to notifiy people in a geo-fenced area.
+- Add GPS module to send lat/lng in order to notify people in a geo-fenced area.
 - Build mobile app.